 The refuge is open one-hour before sunrise to one-hour after sunset year-round.

 You can visit all of Colusa Counties seven library locations.
-Each library offers a wide selection of fiction and non-fiction books, magazines, reference guides and films on DVD; in addition to free Wi-Fi and computer workstations (plus access to a printer for a small nominal fee) for students, local residents and visitors.
+Each library offers a wide selection of fiction and non-fiction books, magazines, reference guides and films on DVD; in addition to free Wi-Fi and computer workstations for students, local residents and visitors.